 Project sponsors should also articulate how the Port and Freight Infrastructure Program funding will be used to leverage the maximum amount of federal funding and financing available to California through the Infrastructure Investment and Jobs Act (IIJA), or other subsequent federal actions, federal infrastructure credit programs and state programs, such as the California Infrastructure Bank.
 Where applicable, project sponsors are strongly encouraged to articulate how they will achieve the equity outcomes outlined in federal programs where they are seeking funding (e.g., the Multimodal Project Discretionary Grant Opportunity (MPDG) for the INFRA and MEGA programs).

 CalSTA will consider approving Port and Freight Infrastructure Program funds either in advance of the normal program adoption schedule, or as a contingent award during the normal adoption schedule, for projects that are both eligible for Port and Freight Infrastructure Program funds and are also planned to be submitted to the federal government for federal discretionary (grant) funding.
 Advance funds will be considered when the applicant can demonstrate significant freight benefits as defined in these guidelines and rely on Port and Freight Infrastructure Program funds as a non-federal match in a federal grant application to increase the competitiveness of the project.
 CalSTA must be given a reasonable amount of time to adequately review the project and analyze potential impacts on the program.
 The federal grant must be awarded before any advance funds will be allocated to the project.

-I. Construction readiness priority and innovative/transformative/pilot projects

-CalSTA seeks to prioritize funding for projects that result in near-term construction.
-At least 75 percent of Port and Freight Infrastructure Program funding will be awarded to projects reasonably expected to begin construction within 24 months after funding is awarded, or with a high certainty of construction completion by June 30, 2028.
-Note the California Environmental Quality Act (CEQA) and National Environmental Policy Act (NEPA) clearance requirements for design, right-of-way and construction funding (Section 10 -Allocations and Project Delivery).
+I. Construction readiness priority and innovative/transformative/pilot projects within 24 months after funding is awarded, or where construction will be completed by June 30, 2028.
+Note the California Environmental Quality Act (CEQA) and National Environmental Policy Act (NEPA) clearance requirements for design, right-of-way and construction funding (Section 10 - Allocations and Project Delivery).